mlabarrere/webcam-recognition/README.md

   If the prompt prints this `Impossible to find Paolo`, it means that on a picture, he wasn't able to recognise anyone.
 Meaning you just lost a training example.

+* Turn lights on and show yourself

+The model will have hard time recognising you in a middle of the night, or if you have changed drastically from your training pictures until now.
+Ex : You just shaved your beloved beard, you have no longer skater's long hairs, etc...

 * Avoid twins

 Well, because...
 They are twins.